-Los Angeles is not a desert, but the Watershed Management Group in Tucson, AZ is an extensively practiced and definitive source on green infrastructure for water management in flashy systems like ours.
+Los Angeles is not a desert, but the Watershed Management Group in Tucson, AZ is an extensively practiced and definitive source on nature-based solutions for water management in flashy systems like ours.

 Heal the Bay, Green LA Coalition, and Climate Resolve 2015

 Guide and series of reports on best practices, policy, and feasibility for implementing living streets—an integration of green, cool, and complete streets.

 US Bureau of Reclamation and LA County Flood Control District 2016

 Comprehensive evaluation of runoff from different climate models, and project alternatives to address climate adaptation.
 Key points include river reclamation as a leading regional solution, and the significant potential for distributed projects to address flood management and water supply.